moileigh/moileigh.github.io/_posts/2019-04-09-one-of-those-days.md

 ---
-Title: "One of Those Days"
+title: "One of Those Days"
-Layout: post
+layout: post
-Categories:
+categories:
   - Daily Life
 ---
 <p>Today was one of those days.</p>